aysenurkarabacak/good-first-issue/README.md

 - Add your repository's path (in lexicographic order) in [data/repositories.toml](data/repositories.toml).

-- Create a new pull-request.
+- Create a new pull request.
 Please add the link to the issues page of the repository in the PR description.
 Once the pull request is merged, the changes will be live on [goodfirstissue.dev](https://goodfirstissue.dev/).

 ## Setting up the project locally